Cycle South East Asia

 4 Ninh Binh

-This morning you farewell your homestay hosts and cycle from Mai Chau to Mai Hai, and then on to Co Luong.
-You’ll ride through more paddy fields and test your riding skills (or suspension) with the shallow potholes that can be found on the road.
-Pass farmers riding atop their load drawn by lumbering water buffalo, ride through small towns and wave to friendly locals on your way through picture-perfect Vietnam – lush green fields, towering limestone mountains, tranquil waterways and charming historic sites.
-A bus trip then takes you along the Ho Chi Minh Road with a lunch stop before Ninh Binh.
-If you arrive in Ninh Binh with time (and energy) to spare you can take a 36 km cycle around the surrounding area.
-This is a wonderful chance to see everyday rural life in action as well as take in the beautiful countryside.
+Say farewell to your homestay hosts and cycle from Mai Chau to Mai Hai and on to Co Luong.
+You’ll ride through more paddy fields, testing your skills (or suspension) with the shallow potholes along the road.
+Pass farmers drawn by buffalo and wave to the friendly locals as you cycle.
+Today is all about the lush green fields, limestone mountains and tranquil waterways.
+Take a bus along the Ho Chi Minh Road and when you arrive in Ninh Binh, you have the option to take another 36 km cycle around the surrounding area.
+This is a wonderful chance to see the everyday rural life and take in the countryside.

 5 Ninh Binh - Overnight train

-This morning you’ll cycle from Ninh Binh to Tam Coc, when you’ll really have the opportunity to soak up one of Vietnam’s most spectacular views – limestone karst peaks thrusting out of serene rice paddies, the sounds and views of the river, which winds through the fields and has boats parading up and down its length.
-You will also cycle to Hoa Lu, the ancient capital of Vietnam under the 10th-century Dinh Dynasty, the remains of which can be seen in the lasting beautiful archways and temples.
-Here you’ll take a lunch break at the Dinh or the Le Temple.
-Then it’s back on the bus to return to your hotel, where you can use the day room to take a shower and freshen up.
-After an early dinner you’ll transfer to Nam Dinh for an overnight train to Hue.
+This morning you’ll cycle from Ninh Binh to Tam Coc to soak up one of Vietnam’s most spectacular views – the limestone karst peaks rising over the rice paddies.
+Mixed in with the sounds and views of the river, which winds through the fields dotted with boats, you’ll find the true meaning of serene.
+Cycle to Hoa Lu – once the ancient capital of Vietnam under the 10th century Dinh Dynasty, the temples here were restored in the 17th century and architecture is still in great condition.
+Here, you’ll take a lunch break at the Dinh or the Le Temple, then it’s back on the bus to return to your hotel.
+After an early dinner, transfer to Nam Dinh for an overnight train to Hue.

 6 Hue

-Arrive in Hue and hop back in the saddle to begin your exploration of the former imperial capital of Vietnam.
-Hue holds the treasures of Vietnam's royal past and is a curious mix of bustling streets and tranquil settings.
-Today you will ride through the fields to visit many of Hue's remarkable sites, including temples, bunkers, tombs, ruins, pagodas and spectacular scenery.
-On your cycle you will visit the Imperial Citadel, including the Forbidden Purple City.
-The latter was almost totally destroyed during the Vietnam War's Tet Offensive, but the foliage-covered ruins are still atmospheric and the gaping holes left by bombs give an idea of the destruction wreaked upon the country during the war.
-The itinerary is flexible and you have ample time for stops along the way to admire the sites.
-Later, kick back in a cafe or restaurant.
-Hue’s cuisine is considered by many Vietnamese as the best in the country, and is influenced both by its imperial heritage (small dishes and a focus on aesthetic presentation) as well as its strong Buddhist heritage, reflected in the high proportion of vegetarian restaurants in the region.
-The bustling Dong Ba Market offers a wealth of goods and foods to see and snack on.
-It's a good place to try some of the local specialities that graced the Nguyen emperors' banquet tables, such as the ‘banh khoai’, Hue's answer to the pancake.
+Arrive in Hue this morning and hop back in the saddle to explore the former imperial capital of Vietnam.
+Hue holds the treasures of the royal past – a mix of bustling streets and tranquil countryside settings.
+Ride through the fields to some of Hue's many remarkable sites, including temples, bunkers, tombs, ruins, pagodas and country landscapes.
+Visit the Imperial Citadel, including the Forbidden Purple City, which was almost totally destroyed during the Vietnam War's Tet Offensive.
+The foliage-covered ruins and gaping holes left by bombs give an idea of the destruction wreaked upon the country during the war.
+After, kick back in a cafe or restaurant – Hue’s cuisine is considered by many Vietnamese as the best in the country, influenced both by its imperial heritage (small dishes and a focus on presentation) and its strong Buddhist heritage (reflected in the high proportion of vegetarian restaurants).

 7 Hoi An

-Today will be big on riding and big on spectacular views.
-Leaving Hue, you will do some mountainous riding as you conquer the Hai Van (Ocean Cloud) Pass on the way to the tropical south and the laidback town of Hoi An.
-The pass is a stunning stretch of highway the winds through the Truong Son mountain range, with views across the Bay of Danang to the south.
-It is 500 m about sea level and the up/down slope ranges from 5-10%, and there will be plenty of well-earned breaks along the way to take in the views, snap some photos and rehydrate.
-After the rewarding vistas on the cycle in, you’ll also be spoiled with the town of Hoi An – with lantern-lit streets, vibrant markets, skilled tailors, artisan shops, ancient houses, colourful temples and beautiful smiles, it’s a Vietnamese wonderland.
-Recently declared a World Heritage site, Hoi An is being beautifully restored and preserved, with parts of the town looking exactly like they did more than a century ago.
+Leaving Hue, you’ll do some mountainous riding today as you conquer the Hai Van (Ocean Cloud) Pass on the way to the laidback town of Hoi An.
+This pass is a gorgeous stretch of highway that winds through the Truong Son Mountain Range, with views across the Bay of Danang to the south.
+It is 500 m above sea level and the up/down slope ranges from 5 to 10 percent.
+There will be plenty of well-earned breaks along the way to take in the views, snap some photos and rehydrate.
+When you arrive in Hoi An, you’ll be immersed in the iconic lantern-lit streets, loud markets, tailor shops, artisans, ancient architecture, colourful temples and old school boats lining the river.
+Recently declared a UNESCO World Heritage site, Hoi An is being beautifully restored and preserved, with parts of the town looking exactly like they did more than a century ago.
 This makes its streets of low tiled buildings perfect for strolling.
 Take the evening to soak up the atmosphere, or just rest your legs at a local restaurant after a day’s riding.

 8 Hoi An